 The best cheap voice recorder is the Zoom H1n

-The Zoom H1n, formerly known as the Zoom H1, is the best cheap voice recorder.
+The Zoom H1n, formerly known as the Zoom H1, is the best cheap digital voice recorder.
 It features unidirectional condenser capsules arranged at a 90° XY stereo recording format.
 This portable weighs in at just 59g but is heavily feature-packed.
 You can record a high-quality 24-bit/96kHz WAV file and various MP3 formats.

 It has microSD and microSDHC card slots which allow for 32GB of storage.
 Even if you’re recording lossless WAV files, which don’t compress or “lose” any data and therefore take up more storage, this should be more than enough to get you through an interview or musical recording session (~15 hours of 24-bit/96kHz recording).
 The microphones can handle up to 120dB SPL loudness levels, so you don’t have to be too concerned about audio clipping.
 What’s more, Zoom has an integrated low-pass filter for eliminating pops and undesirable low-frequency rumbles.